 Micaela Burrow on September 18, 2023

-A “mishap” occurred around 2 p.m. on Sunday that involved two Marine Corps F-35B Lightning II jets, forcing one pilot to eject after the pilot switched on an unspecified autopilot system, officials said, News19 reported.
-Officials at Joint Base Charleston, however, could not locate the roughly $80 million advanced fighter and have asked the public to provide any information that might help recovery teams find the errant jet, according to a statement.
+A “mishap” occurred around 2 p.m. on Sunday that involved two Marine Corps F-35B Lightning II jets, forcing one pilot to eject after the pilot switched on an unspecified autopilot system, officials said, adding that there initially appeared no sign that the jet crashed, officials said, local outlet News19 reported.
+Officials at Joint Base Charleston, however, could not locate the roughly $80 million advanced fighter for hours and asked the public to provide any information that might help recovery teams find the errant jet, according to a statement.

 “Emergency response teams are still trying to locate the F-35.
 The public is asked to cooperate with military and civilian authorities as the effort continues,” Joint Base Charleston said in the statement Sunday night.

 The first pilot landed his jet safely at Joint Base Charleston.
 The pilot who ejected was found and taken to an area hospital, where he was in stable condition at the time of the latest update, the base said in the statement.

 “The pilot safely ejected from the aircraft.
 We are currently still gathering more information and assessing the situation.
 The mishap will be under investigation,” a spokesperson for Headquarters Marine Corps told the Daily Caller News Foundation Monday morning.